 The penguins (2002) Herman Lamers

-Bleiswijkplein has been redesigned in 2001.
-The former borough of Noord needed a work of art on the square with a reference to the diversity and origin of the users and residents.
-Herman Lamers made a compass rose like a sand-colored terrazzo floor with an inlaid mother-of-pearl line structure.
-The plateau of five by five meters, true The penguins is also designed as a tree grate, but looks like a stage and speaker corner.
-The tree grid has the pattern of geographic rings on the atlas and thus refers to the origin of the birds, namely the South Pole.
-The terrazzo is sandy in color as opposed to water or ice colors, which penguins are normally associated with.
-The serious look in the eyes of the two birds and their stature feel human.
-These surreal and also human connotations create an intimate and playful atmosphere on the square.
-Penguins are popular as an animal species thanks to their cuddly factor and the fact that their stature resembles that of humans.
-That is also one of the comparisons that Lamers draws with his images.
-The size ratio of a larger and a smaller one (male-female or parent-child) strengthens their humanity.
-For example, some find the images to resemble Dutch people, with beer belly and all.
+The artwork The penguins by the Rotterdam artist Herman Lamers was created in 2002 as part of the Strategic Neighborhood Approach North.
+With funding from the percentage scheme that was still functioning at the time, the Noord district, the Urban Development & Housing Department (DS+V) and CBK Rotterdam worked in close consultation with the residents of Bleiswijkplein on the interpretation of this art assignment.
+The residents came up with the idea to give the art application the theme 'wind rose', as a metaphor for a multicolored society that has come here from all directions.
+The artist was also expected to add a playful element, also to prevent the square from being used further as a dog walking area.
+Herman Lamers made a compass rose from a sand-colored terrazzo floor with an inlaid mother-of-pearl-colored line structure.
+The plateau of five by five meters, where The penguins standing is also designed as a tree grate, but it looks like a stage and speaker corner.
+The tree grid has the pattern of geographical rings on the atlas and thus refers to the origin of the birds, namely the South Pole.
+The terrazzo is sand colored as opposed to water or ice colors, which penguins are normally associated with.
+The serious look in the eyes of the two birds and their posture seem human.
+These surreal and human connotations create an intimate and playful atmosphere on the square.
+Penguins are popular as a species due to their cuddly factor and the fact that their build resembles that of humans.
+That is also one of the comparisons Lamers draws with his images.
+The size ratio of a larger and a smaller one (man-woman or parent-child) reinforces their humanity.
+For example, some find the images strikingly like Dutch people, with beer belly and all.